fiseni/DebugTimer/readme-nuget.md

-`DebugTimer` is a lightweight **source-only** library for measuring elapsed time in development diagnostics.
+DebugTimer is a simple **source-only** library for measuring elapsed time in development diagnostics.

 It has zero impact when disabled, all timing calls are marked with `[Conditional("DEBUG_TIMER")]`, so they are omitted by the compiler unless the symbol is defined.